Rins wins Australian MotoGP as Quartararo crashes out

 The Frenchman has now failed to score in the last three grands prix in a horror run that has seen his title hopes fade.

+Bagnaia, who was 91 points behind Quartararo after the 10th race of the season in Germany, said he planned to approach Malaysia the same way he does every race.

+"It will be very important but I will just try to do the same ... thinking session by session.
+We must be smart," he said.

-Australian Ducati rider Jack Miller started 40 points behind Quartararo, still with slender title hopes, and had moved up to fourth when his race also ended prematurely.
+Australian Jack Miller started 40 points behind Quartararo, still with slender title hopes, and had moved up to fourth when his race also ended prematurely.

 Alex Marquez was at fault, smashing into him at turn four in an error that ended both of their races.